 Simple plug that I use for adding on/off control to non-smart devices.
 I've only tested the EU OSRAM version, in the US this brand is available under the Sylvania name.

-Connects to ConBee.
+The OSRAM hub is not required as it connects to my ConBee.
 An alternative is to run Zigbee2mqtt.

 Pros: Good value for your money.
 Good zigbee meshing capabilities.